yorueth/RUGGUARD_/README.md

 X_ACCESS_TOKEN_SECRET = your_access_token_secret
 X_BEARER_TOKEN = your_bearer_token

-# ▶️ How to Run the Bot
+# ▶️ How to Run the Bot ( Local )
-Once the setup and configuration are complete, running the bot is simple.

-Open your terminal or the Replit shell.
+Open your terminal
 Navigate to the directory containing main.py.
 Run the script:

 Bash

 python main.py